 But you know what?
 I found that I really didn’t care what people said or thought.
 Which was a first for me.

-I loved Delphi.
+I loved her.
 She loved me.
 That was enough.

 It seems like a small choice, but it was huge for me.

 Once I could say, “I love my poodle,” I found I could say other things: "I don't want to be a lawyer," and “I want to write a novel.”